jeikhan/jeikhan/README.md

 I'm Evgenii, beginner `BackEnd` developer.
 I develop `Java` programs in conjunction with other technologies.

-Here you can find current information about me and my projects.
+Below you can find current information about my `skills` and `projects`.

 Have a nice time &middot; :wink: